-One day I had some leftover minced beef and I wanted to make something a little different.
+One day I had some leftover ground beef mince and I wanted to make something a little different.
 I felt like a salad and happened to have some mint and cucumbers in the house.
 One thing led to another and I ended up creating a Middle Eastern inspired warm beef salad.

 - 2 tablespoons coconut oil